Post

 Two engineers built a coding agent in their spare time.
 It doubled PR throughput.
 Meet Tara — the AI that lives in Slack and ships code from a thread.

-Two engineers built a coding agent in their spare time.
+We’re excited to introduce TARA — Threaded AI Resource Agent.
+Two engineers built this coding agent in their spare time.
 It doubled our PR throughput.
-Here is the story of TARA — Threaded AI Resource Agent — and how she changed the way we build software.
+Here is the story of how she changed the way we build software.

 The 13-Minute Bug Fix